andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01-fjordin.md

 from their heavenly perch.

-The final tunnel before Fl&aring;m streches ______ miles, the third longest road tunnel in Norway.
-Halfway through the tunnel alights with colorful LED lights, washing the inside of the tunnel in a rotating series of bright pinks, purples, blues, and reds.
+The final tunnel before Fl&aring;m bores 7 miles through the precambrian gneiss of the southern Scandinavian Mountains, making it the third longest road tunnel in Norway.
+Halfway through our subterranean journey the tubular cavern alights with colorful LEDs, washing the inside of the tunnel in a rotating series of bright pinks, purples, blues, and reds.
 It feels like a dance party might break out at any moment.
-As Jill later discovers, the lights were installed to ______________ drivers, who had the tendency to daydream under the monotonous tube of the tunnel.
+As Jill later discovers, the lights were installed to break up the monotony of the miles upon miles of gray tunnel walls.

 <h4 class="article-subheader">Mountain Climbers</h4>
-The trailhead for our hike sits above the town of Aurland, a stone's throw up the road from Fl&aring;m.
+The trailhead for our hike sits above the town of Aurland, a stone's throw down the road from Fl&aring;m.
 As we mosey through town Jill recalls that Aurland has a bakery famous for its cinnamon rolls.
 We stop just on the other side of the bridge for some carbs to gear up for the hike.